 |Have an individual blogs for each student|

 |Set up of group blogs|

 |Built-in grading feature|

 - Do not assume students are familiar with blogging.
 Provide a technical orientation session at the beginning of class.

 - Consider the goals of your blogging activity and choose an appropriate blogging platform for your students to use (ie. Connect Blogs, UBC Blogs, Blogger, WordPress).

-- Before setting up a blog, consider whether it should be private, open or accessible to only certain people.
+- Before setting up a blog, decide whether it should be private, open or accessible to specific groups.

-- Student attitude: Many students tend to shy away from blogging and are resistant in having anyone other than the teacher to read their blog.
-Effectively contextualize the use of blogs so that students are more likely to see it as an added benefit to the learning process.
+- Student attitude: Many students are resistant to having anyone other than the instructor read their writing.
+Contextualize the use of blogs so that students are more likely to see the sharing aspect as beneficial to their learning process.

 - Student workload.
 Students may view blogging as an additional workload.
 It may be helpful to articulate how blogging will enhance their academic experience.